yashimwong/javascript30/README.md

 4. Challenge #04: Form Validation
 + Must have the following input fields:
     1. Name *[Firstname & Lastname.
-Auto-parse for malaysian bin/binti]*
+Must check for valid name]*
-    2. Username *[Validation: Check if user exist.
-(Existing User: 'Administrator')]*
+    2. Username *[Minimum 8 characters in length.
+Must not contain symbols.
+Strictly alphanumeric.]*
-    3. Email *[Validation: Must be in a@a.com format.
-Blocks known spam hosts]*
+    3. Email *[Validation: Must be filled]*
     4. Date of Birth *[Validation: Must be in the dd/mm/yy format.
 Don't allow users under 13 to register.]*
     5. Password/Confirm Password (Option to show/hide password) *[Validation: Min 8 characters.
-Must have numbers]*
+Must have numbers.
+Both passwords must match.]*
-    6. Agree to the Terms & Agreements (Detect whether user had read the whole text)
+    6. Agree to the Terms & Agreements (Users must select agree checkbox before proceeding.)
  + Submit & Cancel Button.
 Users can only submit if all inputs from 1 -> 6 is fulfilled.